-The utilities, electrical and mechanical and pharmaceutical segments had generated hazardous waste during their operation, which included used oil, scrap mica, oily waste, organic waste, toxic waste carbon and scraped drugs.
-During the Reporting Period, the total amount of hazardous waste produced by the above-mentioned segments was 226.65 tonnes (FY2020: 147.32 tonnes).
+The utilities, electrical and mechanical and pharmaceutical segments had generated hazardous waste during their operations, which included used oil, scrap mica, oily waste, organic waste, toxic waste carbon and scraped drugs.
+During the Reporting Period, the total amount of hazardous waste produced by the above-mentioned segments was 361.08 tonnes (FY2021: 226.65 tonnes).
+The overall increase was due to the disposal of oily waste of Tianfa Equipment and the increase in production scale by Lisheng in FY2022.